-Dr David Mitchell has been a Senior Lecturer in the Faculty of Philosophy at New College of the Humanities since September 2012.
+Dr David Mitchell has been a faculty member of Philosophy at New College of the Humanities since September 2012.
 He currently leads courses in the first, second and third year undergraduate curriculum and in the MA in Philosophy.
 After obtaining his BA at Oxford, with a double first in Literae Humaniores, and also his DPhil, on problems of rationality in epistemology and ethics, he went on to teach philosophy successively at Leicester, Cambridge and London Universities, as well as in the European programme of a consortium of U.S. universities.
-More recently he has taught at Birkbeck and at the Aga Khan University’s Institute for the Study of Muslim Civilisations, in London.
+More recently he taught at Birkbeck and at the Aga Khan University’s Institute for the Study of Muslim Civilisations, in London.
 Besides his work in academic philosophy, he has taught classics and has also worked in international development, engaging in consultancy work with various UN agencies.
 In 2009, he obtained an MSc in Development Studies from the London School of Economics.

 MSc in Development Studies (Merit), LSE (2009)